Disclosure: We may get commissions for purchases made through links in this post.

 There are many risks involved, but why do people choose to sleep on damp or wet bed sheets?
 Keep reading to find out.

-Also, take a look at these three popular Amazon products that are excellent for those who like to sleep on damp bed sheets, or generally prefer a cooler environment to sleep in.
+Also, take a look at these popular Amazon products that are excellent for those who sleep on damp bed sheets, or generally prefer a cooler environment to sleep in.

 |SafeRest Waterproof Mattress Protector